 GJFO planning area contains more than 1 million surface acres and 1.2 million acres of subsurface mineral estate administered by the BLM Field Office primarily in Mesa and Garfield counties, with small amounts in Montrose and Rio Blanco counties.

-Due to changing resource conditions, changes in the use of public land, and new environmental concerns, the BLM is preparing an updated resource management plan.
+Due to changing resource conditions, changes in the use of public land, and new environmental concerns, the BLM prepared an updated resource management plan.

-The Grand Junction planning effort provides a collaborative, community-based planning approach to assist the BLM in updating the existing management decisions and resource allocations.
+The Grand Junction planning effort provided a collaborative, community-based planning approach to assist the BLM in updating the existing management decisions and resource allocations.

-Alternative B (the Proposed RMP) uses the Alternative B (Preferred Alternative) from the Draft RMP/EIS as its foundation.
-It carries forward the same theme as the Preferred Alternative found in the Draft RMP/EIS, but also includes elements of the other four alternatives analyzed in the Draft RMP/EIS.
-Alternative B seeks to allocate limited public land resources among competing human interests, land uses, and the conservation of natural and cultural resources.
+The Approved RMP allocates limited public land resources among competing human interests, land uses, and the conservation of natural and cultural resources.
 Goals and objectives focus on environmental, economic, and social outcomes achieved by strategically addressing demands across the landscape.
-Management direction would be broad to accommodate a variety of values and uses.
-Decisions under this alternative would seek to provide an overall balance between the protection, restoration, and enhancement of natural and cultural values, while allowing resource use and development in existing or reasonable locations.
+Management direction is broad to accommodate a variety of values and uses.
+The Approved RMP provides an overall balance between the protection, restoration, and enhancement of natural and cultural values, while allowing resource use and development in existing or reasonable locations.

 Christina Stark, Project Leader